ryangrankin/ryangrankin.github.io/essays/discoveringmypassionforsoftwareengineering.md

 ## All in All:

 In summary, while I am still building my portfolio of skills, my passion for learning and problem solving, along with my love for social interaction motivates me to take software engineering seriously.
 I want to develop social skills that will help me contribute effectively in the future to software projects and teams.
-I aim to grow into a well rounded professional by being a dedicated student and using my practical experience.
+I aim to grow into a well rounded professional by being a dedicated student and expanding my practical experience.